Praint

 Note: If a variable / class or method you are implementing changes colour in the editor, the chances are you are using a reserved word.

-One of the most challenging parts of this simple game is collisions, so created some features to assist the debugging of this, further down, I will go into more detail on these, one of the new files contains flags on what to debug.
+One of the most challenging parts of this simple game is collisions, so I created some features to assist the debugging of this; further down, I will go into more detail on these.
+One of the new files contains flags to control what to debug.

 What’s Changed

-As well as changing the colour and shape of the game objects, I also had a sweep or two through the code in general i.e. consistent use of this, so it is clear when referring to class properties, removing use of private, as not really applicable in processing and a bit of refactoring, moving code around, simplifying, and removing what is not needed.
+As well as changing the colour and shape of the game objects, I also had a sweep or two through the code in general, e.g. consistent use of this, so it is clear when referring to class properties, removing use of private, as not really applicable in Processing, and a bit of refactoring, moving code around, simplifying, and removing what is not needed.

 Added logic to end the game.